rfriel/piaget/README.md

 ### Development

-Humans are not build with all our domain-specific knowledge fully in place.
-We metaphorically -- as well as literally! -- crawl before we can walk.
+Humans are not built with all our domain-specific knowledge fully in place.
+We metaphorically -- and literally! -- crawl before we can walk.
 This is true even for very basic and dependable regularities in our environments.

 For instance, cells in our primary visual cortex (relatively early in visual processing) are receptive to lines in specific orientations, much like the filters one might expect to see in an early layer of a visual ConvNet (cf. [Gabor filters](https://en.wikipedia.org/wiki/Gabor_filter)).
 But these filters are not precisely pre-programmed by the genome.
 Instead, the genome "initializes" a network which will develop the correct filters when "trained" in a natural environment in early life.
 In several famous experiments (e.g. [this paper](https://pdfs.semanticscholar.org/5267/a2049b9c11d0deca2eb4a670e6f4aaa58dce.pdf)) , cats were raised in artificial environments containing only lines in one specific orientation, and they did not develop the usual full repertoire of orientation-selective cells.